heimskr/why/ISA.md

 ## <a name="prog-symtab"></a>Symbol Table Section
 The symbol table contains a list of debug symbols.
 Each debug symbol is assigned a numeric ID equal to part of the SHA256 hash of its name.
 (See [/wasmc/src/wasm/Assembler.cpp](https://github.com/heimskr/why/blob/master/wasmc/src/wasm/Assembler.cpp) for the precise transformation.)
 Each symbol is encoded in the table as a variable number of words.
 The upper half of the first is the numeric ID.
 The next 16 bits comprise symbol type, while the lowest 16 bits comprise the length (in words) of the symbol's name.
 The second is the symbol's offset (its position relative to the start of the code section).
 The third is the length of what the symbol points to (for functions, this will generally be eight times the number of instructions in the function).
 The remaining words encode the symbol's name.
 The length of the name in words is equal to the ceiling of 1/8 of the symbol name's length in characters.
 Any extra bytes in the last word are null.

+## <a name="prog-reloc"></a>Relocation Data Section
+Relocation data allows the linker to combine multiple binaries.
+Some instructions have immediate values that contain not an absolute value but instead an address or an address plus a constant offset.
+Jumps to labels are the most common example.

+The first word of a relocation data entry is the index of the symbol in the symbol table.
+The second word is the signed offset to be applied to the symbol's location.
+The third and final word is the address of the instruction relative to the start of the code section.

 ## <a name="prog-debug"></a>Debug Data Section
 The debug data section contains data mapping instructions to their positions in source files.
 It's stored as a list of entries whose order is important and must be maintained.
 The first byte of each entry determines the entry's type.
 All multibyte items in an entry are encoded as little-endian.